Damian Hollis: Professional career

 From 2010 to 2013, Hollis played with Hungarian club Albacomp.
 In the 2012–13 season, Hollis won the Hungarian Championship and the Hungarian Cup with Bericap Alba Fehérvár (the new name of Albacomp Fehérvár).

 In August 2013, Hollis signed a one-year deal with Angelico Biella.

 In July 2014, Hollis signed with Pallacanestro Cantù for the 2014–15 season.
 On March 23, 2015, he parted ways with Cantù and signed with Rethymno Aegean for the rest of the 2014–15 Greek Basket League season.

 On August 5, 2015, Hollis signed with Basket Brescia Leonessa of the Italian Serie A2 Basket.

 On July 24, 2016, Hollis joined Portuguese club S.L.
 Benfica in the Liga Portuguesa de Basquetebol.

 On August 2, 2017, Hollis signed with Italian club Pallacanestro Varese for the 2017–18 season.
 On January 26, 2018, he parted ways with Varese after averaging 6.8 points per game in LBA.
 The same day, he signed with Bergamo for the rest of the 2017–18 Serie A2 Basket season.

 He signed with Benfica in July 2019.
 He averaged 10.2 points and 4.4 rebounds per game.
 On July 30, 2020, Hollis signed with Agribertocchi Orzinuovi of the Serie A2 Basket.

-On January 4, 2022, Hollis signed with the Angolan club Petro de Luanda of the Angolan Basketball League and the Basketball Africa League (BAL).
+On January 4, 2023, Hollis signed with the Angolan club Petro de Luanda of the Angolan Basketball League and the Basketball Africa League (BAL).
+In March 2023, he won the Angolan Cup with Petro.

+Hollis joined the Astros de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) ahead of the 2024 CIBACOPA season.